 Postgraduate Certificate in Midwifery Practice

-A suitable option if you're a registered midwife and want to extend your expertise.
+If you're a registered midwife and want to extend your expertise, this programme is for you.
 The online learning option allows you to study from home and participate in online discussions.
 This programme also takes you one step closer to more advanced midwifery qualifications.

 Domestic